JakobDozier/Project-1/README.md

   The television - which makes a static sound when clicked on.
   ![alt text](screenshots/pic8.png)

- These are marked by read text telling the player to click on either of the objects in red.
+ These are marked by red text telling the player to click on either of the objects.